 Names: The genus Symphoricarpos is from two Greek words - symphorein, to 'bear together' and karpos, meaning 'fruit', thus referring to fruit borne in clusters.
 The species occidentalis, means 'western', and is used here to differentiate this species from the Common Snowberry, Symphoricarpos albus.
 The author name for the plant classification, ‘Hook.’ is for William Hooker, (1785-1865), English Botanist, author, collector, Professor of Botany at the University of Glasgow and the first director of the Royal Botanic Garden at Kew.
 The alternate common name of Western Snowberry is a reference to the similar shape, color and size of the drupe to that of S. albus.

-Comparisons: There are two other species of Symphoricarpos that have similar characteristics - Snowberry, S. albus, where the fruit is also white, but the leaves are smaller and has a small flower whose petals do not spread as wide, and is not hairy inside the corolla; and Coralberry, S. orbiculatus where the fruit is coral color but the leaf is smaller like Snowberry and likewise the flower does not have widely spreading lobes, but does have a hairy style.
+Comparisons: There are two other species of Symphoricarpos that have similar characteristics - Snowberry, S. albus, where the fruit is also white, but the leaves are smaller and has a small flower whose petals do not spread as wide; and Coralberry, S. orbiculatus where the fruit is coral color but the leaf is smaller like Snowberry and likewise the flower does not have widely spreading lobes, but does have a hairy style.

 Above: With many stems and branches, a Wolfberry plant forms its own thicket.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st & 2nd photos - The flower clusters are very dense.
-Center - The outside of the corolla can have pinkish coloration; note how the lips of the calyx only grasp part of the green ovary.
-3rd photo - Fruit matures - these clusters occur at a number of upper leaf axils, not just at the terminal end of the twig.
+Center - The outside of the corolla can have pinkish coloration as do the lobes of the calyx; 3rd photo - Fruit matures - these clusters occur at a number of upper leaf axils, not just at the terminal end of the twig.

 Below: 1st photo - The corolla lobes spread widely showing a densely hairy inside.
-Stamens and style are exerted.
+Stamens and style are exserted.
 2nd photo - Fruit is a waxy round drupe.